tsunami416604/azure-docs.hu-hu/articles/cosmos-db/table-sdk-dotnet.md

 * Szinkron API-k most futtassa a szálkészlet SynchronizationContext együtt.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0
-* TableRequestOptions TableQueryMaxItemCount, TableQueryEnableScan, TableQueryMaxDegreeOfParallelism és TableQueryContinuationTokenLimitInKb hozzáadása
+* Add TableQueryMaxItemCount, TableQueryEnableScan, TableQueryMaxDegreeOfParallelism, and TableQueryContinuationTokenLimitInKb to TableRequestOptions
 * Hibajavítások

 ### <a name="a-name100100"></a><a name="1.0.0"/>1.0.0